swift2geek/fcpx-extractor/README.md

 2. In Finder, right-click on a .fcpxml file.

-3. In the context menu, go to "Quick Actions" and select the FCPX Chapter Marker Extractor Quick Action.
+3. In the context menu, go to "Quick Actions" and select the Get-FCPX-Chapters Quick Action.

 The chapter markers will be extracted and copied to the clipboard, allowing you to paste them into another application or YouTube video directly.